TryHackMe Moebius Boot2Root—Writeup

 and

 While investigating the server, I couldn’t find anything useful, not even the user flag.
-The next step I took was to inspect the permissions by running the sudo -l
+The next step I took was to inspect the permissions by running the `sudo -l` command.

 After that, we take a closer look at the container's assigned capabilities to see what actions it’s allowed to perform.